salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 print("")
 \endcode

-# Plotting data, clustering models, and determining sampling precision
+# Plotting data, clustering models, and determining sampling precision {#snapshot_sampling_precision}

 Next, scores can be plotted for analysis.
 Here, we wrote the `create_histograms` function to run `imp_sampcon plot_score` so that it plots distributions for various scores of interest.
 Each of these plots are saved to `histograms{state}_{time}/{score}.png`, where score is an object listed in the `score_list`.
 These plots are useful for debugging the modeling protocol, and should appear roughly Gaussian.